davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 [diagram]

 This situation, where groups of nodes can talk to other nodes within a group but not the rest of the network, is called a **network partition**.
-It can happen in practice, for example, if a network box which connects the two groups of nodes gets unplugged or something.
+It can happen in practice, for example, if a network switch which connected the two groups of nodes got unplugged or something.

 Well, here's the problem: node 1 was the leader, and nodes 3-5 cannot talk to it; for all they know node 1 might have crashed.
 So they fail over to a new leader.
 Let's say they pick node 3: